tstki/DragonTavern-Logger/README.md

 ---------------------------------------------------------------------------------
 1.0.9 : 201x
 ---------------------------------------------------------------------------------
+* Increase/decrease difficulty buttons added to main interface.
+* Main interface slightly narrowed, to allow more room for the second data view panel.
+* Fixed a number of missing popup button descriptions.
+* The bar is now filled with random patrons.
+* Added "Dynamic Data view" option.
+Which adds the ability to view the best 2 hunting columns for each subzone in the selected or recent zone.
+This option is enabled by default, you can disable it in the options.

 Data analysis dialog (F9):
-* Added ability to show the best 2 creatures to hunt for each location instead of all creatures.
-You can set this option in the preferences dialog.
+* Added option to show the best 2 creatures to hunt for each location instead of all creatures.
+This option is enabled by default.
-* Added ability to sort the "best 2" columns by kill % or by creature type.
+* Added option to sort the "best 2" columns by kill % or by creature type.
+* Added option to hide "beer dragon realms" data.
 Set this option in the preferences dialog.
-* Added ability to hide "beer dragon realms" data.
-Set this option in the preferences dialog.
+This option is enabled by default.

 ---------------------------------------------------------------------------------
 1.0.8 : 20121106